Raúl Fajardo Moreno

-Raúl Fajardo Moreno was a Colombian architect in Medellín.
+Raúl Fajardo Moreno (December 3,1929 – July 31, 2012) was a Colombian architect.
 He designed the Coltejer Building, Medellín's tallest building with Hernando Vélez, Germán Samper and Jorge Manjarrés.

-Asked about which of his projects were his favorites he said "There are many.
-City University U. of A., Coltejer building, Headquarters of Southamerican Insurance and many others.
+Asked about which of his projects were his favorites he said, "There are many.
+City University U. of A., Coltejer building, Headquarters of Southamerican Insurance, and many others.
 But I would change every one if I was going to create them today."